 Let’s get started

 I’ve designed this tutorial to be informative for both casual readers and hands-on developers.
 You get more out of it if you run the code yourself, but if you don’t have time (or coding just isn’t for you), then I have included enough examples that you’ll get the idea anyway.
 The tutorial includes a Jupyter Notebook written in Python.
-You can run the Notebook on IBM Cloud using Watson Studio with a free trial account.
+You can run the Notebook on IBM Cloud using Watson Studio.